 n ≈ 16 · (σ / d)² per variant

-(The 16 comes from (z1−α/2 + z1−β)2 · 2 with z0.975 ≈ 1.96 and z0.80 ≈ 0.84.)
-For a binary conversion rate, set σ2 = p(1 − p) — so for a baseline of 10% converting to 12% (d = 0.02), with p ≈ 0.10, σ2 ≈ 0.09 and you need roughly 16 · 0.09 / 0.0004 ≈ 3,600 per variant.
-For a more sensitive 2% lift off a 5% baseline you need closer to 7,000 per variant.
-The numbers are big because the √n is unforgiving.
+(The factor of 16 arises from (z1−α/2 + z1−β)2 · 2 with z0.975 ≈ 1.96 and z0.80 ≈ 0.84.)
+For a binary conversion rate, σ2 = p(1 − p).
+For a baseline of 10% converting to 12% (d = 0.02), with p ≈ 0.10 and σ2 ≈ 0.09, approximately 16 · 0.09 / 0.0004 ≈ 3,600 observations per variant are required.
+For a more sensitive 2% lift relative to a 5% baseline, the requirement approaches 7,000 per variant.
+The numbers are large because the √n relationship is unforgiving.

-Sampling Distribution Cheat Sheet
+Sampling Distribution Reference

 | Quantity | Point Estimate | Standard Error | Typical Use |